sense 1v

 Ha rigato la superficie con un coltello.
 (Alessandro Manzoni, I Promessi Sposi)

-rigàre : to rule
+rigare : to rule

 ri||re : (accento grave)

-Indicative mood (Indicativo) of the verb rigàre
+indicativo rigare.
+Indicative mood of the verb rigare

 Tempo semplice